Dogtooth (film): Plot

 Christina again barters for oral sex from the elder daughter.
 The daughter rejects her offer of hair gel and demands the Hollywood VHS tapes in her bag.
 She watches the films (Rocky IV and Jaws) in secret and afterwards recreates scenes and quotes their dialogue.
 When the father discovers the tapes, he beats her with one of them, then goes to Christina's flat and hits her with her VCR, cursing her future children to be corrupted by "bad influences".

 The parents decide that, with Christina no longer available, they will have the son choose one of his sisters as a new sexual partner.
 After fondling both sisters with his eyes closed, he chooses the elder.
 She is uncomfortable during their sex and afterwards threatens her brother in the style of Hollywood film dialogues.

 During a performance for the parents' wedding anniversary, the younger daughter stops to rest, but the elder continues and dances the choreography from Flashdance, disturbing her parents.
 That night, she knocks out one of her dogteeth with a dumbbell and hides in the boot of her father's car.
 The father discovers her tooth fragments and searches for her fruitlessly.
 He drives to work the next day; the car sits outside the factory, unattended.

 Production

-Dogtooth was the feature film début for Boo Productions, an Athens-based advertising company.
+Dogtooth was the feature film debut for Boo Productions, an Athens-based advertising company.
 The Greek Film Center supported the project with about €200,000, and much of the production was done with help from volunteers.
 Another €50,000 was offered by the production studio.
+The script was completed in about 2 years, with rehearsals lasting 1 1/2 months.
+The film was shot in about 1 month (in August 2008), and editing took 6 months.

 Anna Kalaitzidou and Christos Passalis were stage actors who were cast after having worked with Lanthimos earlier.
 Mary Tsoni was not a professional actress; she was a singer in a punk band.
 Lanthimos had an open approach to both acting and visual style and felt it would look fake if he involved himself too much in the details.
 Only when rehearsals started did he begin to develop an idea of the style in which the film should be shot: one where he tried to combine a realistic environment with "really strict framing and a cool, surreal look to go with the narrative".